 The CA Agency must have an ADOT-approved Materials Quality Assurance Project Plan for inclusion in the federal authorization packet.
 The CA Agency must clearly define the contractual relationship between the acceptance laboratory, sampling/testing personnel, contractor, and CA Agency.
+The CA Agency must submit to the ADOT PM and the ADOT Materials Group the following:

+- Copy of the Materials Sample Checklist

+- Materials Certification Log

+- Bid Tabulation

-The CA Agency must submit a copy of the materials sample checklist, materials certification log, contractual statement that details the contractual relationship between the acceptance laboratory, independent assurance laboratory, field sampling/testing personnel, contractor, and the LPA, and bid tab to the ADOT PM and Construction and Materials Group.
-The ADOT Construction and Materials Group Materials Quality Assurance Engineer will evaluate and approve the project's quality control and acceptance procedures, personnel, and facilities.
+- Contractual statement detailing the contractual relationship between the acceptance laboratory, independent assurance laboratory, field sampling/testing personnel, contractor, and the CA Agency

+The ADOT Materials Group Materials Quality Assurance Manager will evaluate and approve the project's quality control and acceptance procedures, personnel, and facilities.